Cinema of Puerto Rico: 1950s–1960s

 In 1957, Producciones Borinquen (PROBO Films) was created by Víctor Arrillaga, Axel Anderson and Jerónimo Mitchell as a cooperative between actors and other personnel.
 The following year, the company produced Maruja starring Mario Pabón and Marta Romero among other native talents, which was exhibited at the Río Hondo Film Festival.
 Two years later, the company produced El Otro Camino, facing distribution issues which only allowed it a three-day showing due to the bankruptcy of the distributor.
 Two decades later, some copies that were casually found were restored by Guadalupe Gúzman and shown at the ICP with the collaboration of José Artemio Torres.
 A splinter from PROBO would produce Palmer ha muerto in 1961, featuring Ricardo Palmerola and Helena Montalban.
 René Martinez would also produce Así baila Puerto Rico in 1960.
 Axel Anderson was a German ex-patriate who became a star in both Puerto Rican television and film.
 In Maruja, Anderson played opposite leading lady, Marta Romero, and in El Otro Camino he played opposite Rosaura Andreu, future children's television host.
 A third movie was the American film noir Man With My Face (1951), a thriller centering on Americans living in Puerto Rico.
 Producer J. Harold Odell shot three films on the island, Machete, Counterplot, and Fiend of Dope Island.
 In 1956, Modesta, a short film produced within the island's Division of Community Education, won the Best Short Film Award at the Venice Film Festival; in 1998, Modesta became the first Puerto Rican film named to the United States National Film Registry.
+In 1963, Almílcar Tirado founded the Asociación de Productores Cinematográficos.